isabella232/core-services-learn.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 ## Update the build.gradle file

-If you have previously used Launch in websites, one of the first things you will notice is that there are a lot more installation instructions for mobile apps than for websites.
+If you have previously used Experience Platform Launch in websites, one of the first things you will notice is that there are a lot more installation instructions for mobile apps than for websites.

 The Adobe Mobile SDK for Android uses Gradle to manage dependencies between its various components.
 One of the first things we will do is add the Adobe Mobile SDK dependencies to the Bus Booking app's build.gradle file.